johannfaouzi/pyts/doc/modules/classification.rst

 :class:`TimeSeriesForest` is a two-stage algorithm.
 First it extracts three features from a given number of windows: the mean, the standard deviation and the slope of the simple linear regression.
-Then a random forest is used using the extracted features as input data.
+Then a random forest is fitted using the extracted features as input data.
 These three statistics are fast to compute and give a lot of information about the window.
 The windows are generated randomly and the number of windows is controlled with the